Sunday, 31 March 2019

 This seal in Igbo Ukwu simply implies that the Agade civilization was an offshoot of Adamites of Eden, with the cooperation of the Adite Ape-men of plate 6aa.

-The Egyptian Book of the Dead claims that Ape-men called Khemennu were the Primeval Ancestors of Humanity as well as the Scribes of the Duat in Heliopolis, and that their symbolic number was eight.
+The Egyptian Book of the Dead claims that Ape-men called Khemennu were the Primeval Ancestors of Humanity as well as the Scribes of the Duat in Heliopolis and that their symbolic number was eight.
 The eight-pointed star is the symbol of their Khemennu city or Khammasi city (in Sumerian).
 Nigerian monoliths actually bear the eight-pointed star of the Khammasi/Khemennu gods of Sumer and Egypt.

 The Khemennu scribes of Ikom – who needless to say - are the same Khemmenu Primeval Ancestors of Sumer and Egypt actually share this symbol with Nze na Ozo god-men and Initiates of Igbo land (see plate 8, beneath)!
-Plate 7 (below): The Khemennu eight-pointed star symbol on the Ikom monoliths confirm them as Khemennu scribes of the Duat.
+Plate 7 (below): The Khemennu eight-pointed star symbol on the Ikom monoliths confirms them as Khemennu scribes of the Duat.
 Plate 8 (beneath):

 Plate 7